Julian Ku

 Julian Gei-Lun Ku (古舉倫; born 1973) is an American legal scholar.

+Biography

-Ku earned his bachelor degree from Yale College and completed his Juris Doctor from Yale Law School.
-Ku clerked for Jerry Edwin Smith and specialized in international arbitration and litigation with Debevoise & Plimpton before lecturing at the University of Virginia Law School.
-He holds the Maurice A. Deane Distinguished Professorship of Constitutional Law at Hofstra University's Maurice A. Deane School of Law.
-Ku is an elected member of the American Law Institute.
+Born and raised in Baltimore, Maryland, Ku earned his bachelor degree from Yale College in 1994 and earned his Juris Doctor from Yale Law School in 1998.
+At Yale, Ku was a member of the Party of the Right.
+Ku clerked for Jerry Edwin Smith in the United States Court of Appeals for the Fifth Circuit and specialized in international arbitration and litigation with Debevoise & Plimpton before lecturing at the University of Virginia Law School.

+Ku holds the Maurice A. Deane Distinguished Professorship of Constitutional Law at Hofstra University's Maurice A. Deane School of Law, having joined the school's faculty in 2002.
+He is also a co-founder of the Opinio Juris legal blog, and serves as one of Lawfare's contributing editors.
+He has also authored books and book chapters, and has collaborated with other scholars, including John Yoo, in co-authoring publications.

+Ku is an elected member of the American Law Institute, and is a member of the Federalist Society.

 In an academic capacity, Ku has commented on Taiwan–United States relations and cross-strait relations.